hCG Levels in Early Pregnancy

 What do hCG Levels Mean?

-The hCG hormone is produced throughout your pregnancy, and it maintains the corpus luteum, which is responsible for progesterone production during the early stages of pregnancy.
+The hCG hormone is produced throughout your pregnancy.
+Initially hCG maintains the corpus luteum, which is responsible for progesterone production during the early stages of pregnancy.
 Progesterone’s major job is to maintain the thickness of the uterine lining.
 A thick lining increases the chances of a healthy pregnancy.
 If there is no hCG present in your body, the lining will begin to shed and you will begin your period shortly after.
+Basically, in a normal menstrual cycle, the corpus luteum is created right after ovulation, and it has a lifespan of 12–13 days (producing progesterone).
+When pregnancy does not occur, the corpus luteum disappears, progesterone production stops, and the menstrual period occurs after a day or two.

 Fertility drugs that contain hCG may affect your hCG levels.
 You and your healthcare provider should discuss this topic if you are currently taking fertility drugs.
 Other medications such as antibiotics or oral contraceptives do not affect your hCG levels.